yenaras/laptop.config/docs/systemd_arch_install.md

 initrd  /initramfs-linux.img
 options root=PARTUUID=<part-hash-goes-here-without-the-angle-brackets> rw
 ```
-- Make sure you used your root partitions PARTUUID in the above file, and don't forget the rw after it.
+- Make sure you used your root partitions PARTUUID in the above file, replacing `<part-hash-goes-here>`, and don't forget the rw after it.
+You can verify the PARTUUID with `findmnt -fn -o PARTUUID /dev/<root-partition>`.

 ---
 # OR!